-Wire-free sensor solutions combine the sensor, internal storage, and the transmitting electronics in a single device.
-These are usually attached to the rebar and are fully cast into the concrete.
+Wire-free sensor solutions combine the sensor, internal storage, and transmitting electronics in a single device.
+These are usually attached to the rebar and fully cast into the concrete.

 When using a thermocouple-solution, this is connected to either a data logger or data transmitter, only the economical thermocouple is embedded in the concrete.
 The remaining electronics, either the data logger (to store the data) or the data transmitter (to send the data), stay outside of the concrete and can be reused over and over again.

 The sensors with internal memory need to be connected to a logger reader.
 In every monitoring, you lose the sensor cable, as this cannot be reused, but the logger reader can be used multiple times.